lylylong/make-readme-md/README.md

   * [Contact](#contact)

   ## License
-  No license used for this project
+  This project is licensed under: MIT

   ## Installation
   To install the dependencies, run this command: